Albert-IV/balbuzard/README.md

 * Column layout tweaked, ready for routuing
 * Each key / diode is routed.
 Next is to route columns and rows (AKA the hard part) **Note:** If there is a Rev 2. you will need to rotate the left side buttom-most thumb key's diode.
 Rotated manually in Kicad to make it easier to route without routing on the back side.
+* Removed routing done since I've found a way in Kicad to make direct connections (which will make the key routing cleaner looking)